-A company should take into account its own sector to report on ESG.
+A company should take into account its own sector to report on the sector in which it operates when determining the best approach to ESG reporting.
 For instance, a company that has a strong reliance on employees, like a software company, might report on employee attrition in its KPI's.
 An eco-tourism company, on the other hand, would likely need to include opportunities and risks in relation to sustainability and environmental impact, and how that relates to its financial return.